Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 ### `define:`

-Contains a list of symbol #define statements that are passed via the command line to the development tools.
+Contains a list of symbol #define statements that are passed via the command line to the development tools for C and C++ source files.

 `define:`                                             | Content
 :-----------------------------------------------------|:------------------------------------
 &nbsp;&nbsp; `- <symbol-name>`                        | #define symbol passed via command line &nbsp;&nbsp; `- <symbol-name> = <value>`              | #define symbol with value passed via command line

+>**Note:**
+>
+> This control only applies to C and C++ source files.
+For assembler source files use the `misc:` node.

 **Example:**